-SVA and BOA values the wisdom and insight of parents, and invites parents to participate in the life of the school.
-We suggest that each family spend time throughout the school year engaged in school activities, and have a high rate of involvement and support.
+• SVA and BOA values the wisdom and insight of parents, and invites parents to participate in the life of the school.
+We welcome parent volunteers and involvement.

 All of the above features are anchored in The Academies Charter Management Organization's core belief that school programs should be designed with the goal to produce well-adjusted adults, not aligned behind particular tests or exams.
 With this in mind, TACMO has identified the following school-wide Learning Outcomes, which, along with our Motto, Mission, and Vision, consistently inform TACMO staff as we implement our program.